mthli/Ninja/Ninja/assets/ninja_introduction_en.md

 ---

-Basically Ninja is a simple web browser like any others, but there are some different things you need to know.
+Basically Ninja is a simple web browser like any others, but there are some different things you need to know:

+### Custom home:

+ - First login Ninja, home show as `about:blank`.

+ - Use the overflow menu's __Add to home__ to pin webpages.

+ - Use the overflow menu's __Relayout__ to custom your home.

+ - __Long press__ on a card of home, you can edit it title.

 ## Switch tabs: